What does it mean to be a barista?

 Green coffee:

-You will learn about various stages and aspects of coffee such as botany and agronomy, processing and storage, decaffeination and grinding, and will gain an understanding as to how these factors come together to affect the cup and the coffee’s taste.
-Each of the three classes will cover to varying depths the essential principles of green coffee by examining its process from product to roaster.
+You will learn about various stages and aspects of coffee, such as botany and agronomy, processing and storage, decaffeination and grinding.
+You will gain an understanding of how these factors come together to affect the cup and the coffee’s taste.
+Each of the three classes will cover to varying depths, the essential principles of green coffee by examining its process from product to roaster.

 Brewing classes: